Mot93/jenkins-container-build/README.md

 I decided to create this project because I couldn't find a container image for my raspberry pi.

-With the content of this folder, anyone can create a jenkins container for the platform of it's chhosing, as long as the platform is supported by [Alpine](https://www.alpinelinux.org/) and  [OpenJDK 11](https://openjdk.java.net/projects/jdk/11/).
+With the content of this folder, anyone can create a jenkins container for the platform of it's chosing, as long as the platform is supported by [Alpine](https://www.alpinelinux.org/) and  [OpenJDK 11](https://openjdk.java.net/projects/jdk/11/).

 # How to build the image